If you’re suffering from lower back pain, you may take some small comfort in knowing you’re not alone.

 Fortunately, most back pain does ease with rest and over-the-counter pain relievers.
 Some people can benefit from applying cold compresses or ice for 20 minutes, several times a day.
 Use a pad of some kind, though, between the cold source and your skin.

-Our spine management program is truly comprehensive,” he said.
+Our spine management program is truly comprehensive,” said Junker.
 “We focus on not just giving pills and injections but treating the whole person.
 There is a psychological component, as well, because of stress that goes along with pain.
 We’re one of the rare programs integrating that issue.”

 - Starts with conservative treatments such as medications, rest, rehab and/or therapy.